UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 ## Overview

 This guide shows you how to check the existing version of your edge gateway and, if necessary, upgrade it to the latest available version.
-If you need any assistance with the upgrade process, contact the support team by raising a service request in the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal.
+If you need any assistance with the upgrade process, contact the support team by raising a Service Request in the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal.

 > [!NOTE]
 > In preparation for our planned upgrade to vCloud Director 9.7, you must convert your edges to advanced gateways.
 For more information, see [*How to convert your edge to an advanced gateway*](vmw-how-convert-edge.md).